 You should still inspect the food yourself using a sniff or eye test, and then follow the USDA’s recommended timeframes.
 It’s fine to consume expired steak if it hasn’t been in your fridge for more than five days and still smells and looks good.

-How do freezers prevent steak from turning bad?
+How do freezers prevent the steak from turning bad?

 One of the numerous advantages of freezing steaks is that they retain all of their nutrients, unlike vegetables.
-The freezing method has no effect on vitamins or minerals found in steaks.
+The freezing method does not affect vitamins or minerals found in steaks.

 While freezing your steak appears to be the ideal option for preserving its quality and freshness, you must know how to preserve it to avoid freezer burn.

 Freezer burn occurs when the liquid in the meat’s exterior layer evaporates, resulting in a dry steak.
 If your steak has been impacted by freezer burn, it will turn white-brownish in color.